 If you’re pitching as a production company, make sure you’re very clear about who will be the director working on the brief.
 Clients need to know who they are selecting to create their video, so it’s important to share the director’s bio, as well as information on all the key members of the team who will be working on the project.
 When sharing showreels and examples of work, they should be from the director, rather than from the company as a whole.

 Uploading documents with bios, post-production details, timelines or budgets is great if the brief calls for it, but keep these separate from the actual treatment.
-Detail and careful planning looks great to a client, but the information can be easily lost within the treatment if you don’t lay it out clearly.
+The detail and careful planning looks great to a client, but the information can be easily lost within the treatment if you don’t lay it out clearly.
 Think about what the person on the other end is being presented with and the impression you want to leave.
 Making sure they understand the key essence of your idea is key, and then back this up with supporting information to show that you can execute the idea.

 Want to see how others have managed to nail a brief?
 Below are a variety of full treatments that were selected by clients on Genero.

-Everyone has different styles and approaches to treatments, but if you manage to nail most of these points it will go a long way in getting your idea across!
+Everyone has a different style and approaches to treatments, but if you manage to nail most of these points it will go a long way in getting your idea across!
 Most of all, have fun with every treatment and remember that we’re always here to help if you have any questions about the pitching process.